tomahim/pythORM/README.md

 Pythorm project intends to create a minimalist ORM-like library.

-For now, data are kept in memory, but other persistence units can be implemented in the future, as the data access strategy
+For now, data are kept in memory, but other persistence units can be implemented in the future.

 ### Table of content